czechboy0-deprecated/DUIToolbox/README.md

 iOS UIKit Toolbox

-Created by Honza Dvorsky (c) 2013 (See LICENCE file for information about the licence of this software) http://honzadvorsky.com
+Created by Honza Dvorsky (c) 2013 (Distributed under the MIT Licence - see LICENCE file.) http://honzadvorsky.com

 The DUIToolbox is a mini library of classes useful for iOS UIKit developers.